BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SyntheticBuildingFilters/AddOrientationNoise.md

 Synthetic Builder Filters (Crystallography)

 ## Description ##
 This filter adds "noise" to the **Cell** orienations.
-This filter is intended to add "realism" to synthetic structures that have single orientations assigned to **Fields** (an in turn, all of the **Cells** they own).
+This filter is intended to add "realism" to synthetic structures that have single orientations assigned to **Features** (an in turn, all of the **Cells** they own).
 The user can specify a magnitude of the "noise", which refers to the maximum rotation angle that is applied to the existing **Cells**.
 The algorithm for applying the orientation "noise" is as follows:

 1. Obtain the orientation of the **Cell**.
 2. Generate a random number between *0* and the user defined magnitude.
 This value is the rotation angle.